Dental Bonding in Edmonton

 - The next step is to prepare the tooth for the bonding material and resin.
 After roughening the surface of the tooth a little, the dentist will apply a conditioning liquid that will help the bonding material work better.

 - Tooth-colored resin will be applied to the affected area.
-The dentist will carefully mold it and smooth it to ensure that it look like your other teeth.
+The dentist will carefully mold it and smooth it to ensure that it looks like your other teeth.
 The goal is to make it look as natural as possible.

 - Once the dentist is satisfied with the appearance of the bonding material, a special light will be used to cure it or harden it.
 This is when the real bonding happens, and it usually only takes a minute or two.

-- After the resin is successfully bonded to the underlying tooth, the dentist will go back over it to ensure that it look natural.
+- After the resin is successfully bonded to the underlying tooth, the dentist will go back over it to ensure that it looks natural.
 Some trimming or shaping may be done to make it look right.
 In some cases, it may be all set immediately after it is cured.

 In most cases, dental bonding takes between 30 and 60 minutes per tooth.
 It all depends on the nature of the underlying problem and various other factors.
 A skilled dentist will take as much time as needed to ensure that your teeth look flawless.